LARGEST Bay Area DEFORESTATION in 100 YEARS — will increase FIRE DANGER.

 The only fire now often, erroneously, blamed on eucalyptus trees was the 1991 Oakland hills fire — but numerous official reports debunk this claim.
 They detail how that was a grasses and brush fire that ignited houses and then trees of all species.
 So of course eucalyptus trees burned and threw embers — as did redwoods and pines and all trees.
 All trees burn in a big fire, and any trees with resins and oils (pines, redwoods, bays) can “explode.”
 Houses, which are drier and burn hotter than any trees, threw more and larger embers — and, for example, burning 2x4s — into the air to spread that catastrophic fire.

-These reports include FEMA’s own 1991 report, the Oakland and Berkeley Mayor’s Task Force report, and yet another report by the former Oakland Army Base’s Chief of Fire Prevention who was so outraged by “nativists” scapegoating trees after the fact in order to justify aesthetic eradication efforts, he issued “The Maloney Report.”
+FEMA’s own 1991 report, 120 pages long, and 2) the Oakland and Berkeley Mayor’s Task Force report, and 3) a report by the former Oakland Army Base’s Chief of Fire Prevention who was so outraged by “nativists” scapegoating trees to achieve aesthetic eradication efforts, he issued “The Maloney Report.”

 READ the official Oct.
 1991 FEMA report’s recommendations to reduce fire danger in its “LESSONS LEARNED” page (69) summary: CLICK HERE